Nature's Secret Is Patience

 Patience And Self Control

 One of the highest moral standards is patience.
-When you exhibit patience, you are showing persistence, and a comittment to wait until the results you want, comes to you.
+Patience is indeed a virtue.
+When you exhibit patience, you are showing persistence, and a commitment to wait until the results you want comes to you.

 Many times, in my life, patience has rewarded me in another way.
 While waiting for a particular result, I've actually come up with a better idea...much better than my original goal.